AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-luma-data.md

 ---
-keywords: Experience Platform;retail sales recipe;Data Science Workspace;popular topics;recipes
+keywords: Experience Platform;luma web data;Data Science Workspace;popular topics;recipes;demo data;demo web data;luma data
 solution: Experience Platform
-title: Create the Retail Sales Schema and Dataset
+title: Create the Luma web schemas and datasets
 topic-legacy: tutorial
 type: Tutorial
-description: This tutorial provides you with the prerequisites and assets required for all other Adobe Experience Platform Data Science Workspace tutorials.
-Upon completion, the Retail Sales schema and datasets will be available for you and members of your IMS Organization on Experience Platform.
+description: This tutorial provides you with the prerequisites and assets required for the Luma demo propensity model.
-exl-id: 1b868c8c-7c92-4f99-8486-54fd7aa1af48
 ---

 # Create the Luma propenstiy model schemas and datasets

 This tutorial provides you with the prerequisites and assets required for all other [!DNL Adobe Experience Platform] [!DNL Data Science Workspace] tutorials.
-Upon completion, the Retail Sales schema and datasets will be available for you and members of your IMS Organization on [!DNL Experience Platform].
+Once complete, the following schemas and datasets will be available to you and your IMS organization.

+Schemas:
+- Luma web data schema
+- Propensity model scoring results schema

+Datasets:
+- Luma web dataset
+- Propensity model training dataset
+- Propensity model scoring dataset
+- Propensity model scoring results dataset

 ## Download the assets {#assets}